-The United States Preventive Services Task Force has issued new guidelines for screening for cervical cancer.
+The United States Preventive Services Task Force has issued recent guidelines for screening for cervical cancer.
 As a woman, it is important to know how this affects you and your healthcare.
 At Virginia Beach OBGYN, we are committed to providing you with all you need to take charge of your health.

 What Causes Cervical Cancer?